 Our products primarily include silicon ingots, silicon wafers, PV cells and PV modules.
-Since 2009, substantially all of the ingots, wafers and PV cells we produced have been used for our own PV module production.
+Substantially all of the ingots, wafers and PV cells we produce are used for our own PV module production.
 We also provide PV module processing services.

 Our Products